Alvaro2c/sppd/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact the project maintainer.
+For any questions or suggestions, please open an issue or contact @alvaro2c.